Otezla is a pill—not a cream or injection—for adults with plaque psoriasis

 Some patients taking Otezla lost body weight.
 Your doctor should monitor your weight regularly.
 If unexplained or significant weight loss occurs, your doctor will decide if you should continue taking Otezla.

 Some medicines may make Otezla less effective, and should not be taken with Otezla.
 Tell your doctor about all the medicines you take, including prescription and nonprescription medicines.

+The most common side effects of Otezla include diarrhea, nausea, upper respiratory tract infection, tension headache, and headache.
 These are not all the possible side effects with Otezla.
 Ask your doctor about other potential side effects.
 Tell your doctor about any side effect that bothers you or does not go away.

-Please click here for Full Prescribing Information.
+Please click here for the Full Prescribing Information for Otezla.